makochikun/w2ui/readme-change.en.md

 Setting it to 0 will make the badge disappear.

-For blink, you can specify the number of times with a numerical value or set 'inhart' etc.
+For blink, you can specify the number of times with a numerical value or set 'infinite' etc.